Low Depth Phase Oracle Using a Parallel Piecewise Circuit: Acknowledgements

 \section{Acknowledgements}

 The numerical modelling involved in this study made use of the Quantum Exact Simulation Toolkit (QuEST) \cite{jones2019quest} via the QuESTlink\,\cite{jones2020questlink} frontend.
 We are grateful to those who have contributed to all of these valuable tools.
-Aspects of this study were supported by the EPSRC projects Robust and Reliable Quantum Computing (RoaRQ, EP/W032635/1), Software Enabling Early Quantum Advantage (SEEQA, EP/Y004655/1), and the EPSRC QCS Hub (EP/T001062/1).
+Aspects of this study were supported by the EPSRC projects Robust and Reliable Quantum Computing (RoaRQ, EP/W032635/1), Software Enabling Early Quantum Advantage (SEEQA, EP/Y004655/1), the EPSRC QCS Hub (EP/T001062/1) and the UKRI Future Leaders Fellowship (MR/Y015843/1).
 Richard Meister is partially supported by the EPSRC Grant number EP/W032643/1.
 Romy Minko and Benjamin Pring were partially supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research.